Here's everything you need to know to get started on this great savings technique to be smarter about your spending and savings. Read more…

 For many young people in London, buying their own property seems like a distant, unlikely goal.
-While some cite steep house prices as the problem, others blame millennials’ frivolous spending.
+Despite a number of first-time buyer schemes now available, these would-be buyers remain put off by steep house prices, while others believe it’s more to do with the millennial generation’s frivolous spending habits.
 We decided to put these two theories to the test.

 For every London borough, we crunched some numbers to get an estimate of how long different sacrifices would take to pay off in the form of a typical starter home.
 Would living on a budget be enough to save up for a house in London?